 Most of the pullouts do not have signs that offer a name or location.
 But with the map you picked up at the Park entrance, it’s easy to find your way.
 The park map indicates major stops that help with orientation.
 If you do a complete circumnavigation and stop around eight or so times, the trip will probably take you about 2 hours.

 The Last Leg Of The Drive From San Francisco To Bend

 From Crater Lake to Bend is just shy of 100 miles.
 US 97 North to Bend runs through a primarily agricultural area.
 There are small towns that are service centers for many farms and ranches that are on both sides of the highway.
 We make one final stop in La Pine for a bio-break and to fuel up the car.

 Happy to arrive at last!
 Driving from San Francisco to Bend gives you time to stop and enjoy the wonderful scenery and parks California and Oregon have to offer.
-If you are planning a drive, let me know what you see along the way!
+If you are planning a San Francisco to Bend, Oregon road trip, let me know what you see along the way!